Pandemic II is a free flash game with a simple goal: Kill off humanity.

 - Relaxed mode is shorter, less strategic and does not have all traits unlocked.

-After you decide which mode, you can choose either a Virus, Bacteria or Parasite to be your weapon, with each having different stats.
+After players decide which mode, they can choose either a Virus, Bacteria or Parasite to be the weapon, with each having different stats.

 - Viruses have the fastest evolution and have a bonus to how well they can infect a population, however they are most affected by the environment (extreme cold, heat, jungle, drugs, etc).

 - Bacteria are the "middle ground", having medium evolution and medium resistance to the environment, while having a natural bonus to Drug resistance.